 Founding director of the Carriage House Poetry Series (1998-present), Adele is also director of the Fanwood Arts Council (Kuran Arts Center, Fanwood, NJ, 1999-present).
-Active in readings and in private and agency sponsored workshops, she has worked as a Grants Review Panelist (New Jersey State Arts Council and the Union County Division of Cultural and Heritage Affairs), and has also been a guest poet, presenter, workshop leader, and artist-in-residence for numerous organizations, including state and county Teen Arts Festivals, the NJ State Department of Education, Symposium for the Arts, and Very Special Arts Festivals (serving the handicapped).
+Active in readings and in private and agency sponsored workshops, she has worked as a Grants Review Panelist (New Jersey State Arts Council and the Union County Division of Cultural and Heritage Affairs), and has also been a guest poet, presenter, artist-in-residence, and workshop leader for numerous organizations, including state and county Teen Arts Festivals, the NJ State Department of Education, Symposium for the Arts, and Very Special Arts Festivals (serving the handicapped).
 In 2017, she became a poet/consultant for the Care for Caregivers Program (Union County Office of Cultural and Heritage Affairs).
 She has been featured at poetry readings in the US, England, Ireland, and France, and at the Geraldine R. Dodge Poetry Festival.

 Certified by the State of New Jersey Department of Law and Public Safety, Division of Criminal Justice, Police Training Commission, Adele taught police report writing at the John H. Stamler Police Academy in Scotch Plains, NJ (1998-2008).
 Her teaching background includes 20 years full-time employment as a secondary-level English teacher, creative writing specialist, and teacher of the gifted and talented.
 She has also taught graduate-level courses in creative writing at the College of New Rochelle (NY), satellite courses at Rockland County Community College (NY), and has worked for the Middlesex County College Division of Community Education (NJ).
 In addition to other volunteer work, she is a Shade Tree Commissioner (appointed 2014) for the Borough of Fanwood.

 Click Links Below to Visit Adele Online